Gentux/romain.soufflet.io/_posts/2014-06-11-Jump-between-often-used-directories.markdown

 [Jump](https://github.com/Gentux/jump)

-I can't recall where I originaly found those functions, I've been using them for a pretty long time now and I hope it'll be usefull to other people now :)
+I can't recall where I originally found those functions, I've been using them for a pretty long time now and I hope it'll be useful to other people now :)